How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Do write: "How much does a date night dinner at home cost compared to a restaurant?"

 Match the way real humans search.
-Voice search has made natural language queries dominant.
+Voice search has made natural language queries the dominant format — optimize for how people speak, not how they type in 2010.

 Step 3: Structure Perfect Answers